ADHD Signs in Kids vs. Adults: What's Different

 Structural issues present more challenging causes of nighttime mouth breathing.
 A deviated septum can partially block one or both nasal passages, while enlarged adenoids or tonsils can obstruct airflow through the nose and throat.
 Nasal polyps, which are soft growths in the nasal passages, can also force mouth breathing by reducing available space for air to flow through the nose.

 Sleep position and tongue posture contribute to mouth breathing patterns in some individuals.
 People who sleep on their backs may be more prone to mouth breathing, especially if they have a naturally large tongue or relaxed jaw muscles.
-Just as some people may worry baby congestion and breathing issues affect sleep patterns, adults can develop habitual mouth breathing that continues even when nasal passages are clear.
+Just as some people may worry whether baby congestion and breathing issues can affect sleep patterns, adults can develop habitual mouth breathing that continues even when nasal passages are clear.

 Mouth breathing during sleep bypasses the nasal filtration system, allowing unfiltered air containing dust, allergens, and bacteria to enter your lungs and throat directly.
 Your nose normally removes up to 80% of airborne particles, so mouth breathing significantly increases your exposure to respiratory irritants and potential pathogens.